 In July, 2005 the United Nations Food and Agriculture Organization (FAO) published a report entitled "Preliminary Review of Biotechnology in Forestry Including Genetic Modification."
-In their findings they report 225 outdoor field trials of transgenic trees in 16 countries, with 150 trials in the United States.
-They list the remainder mostly in Europe: France, Germany, Britain, Spain, Portugal, Finland and Sweden, as well as in Canada and Australia.
+They report 225 outdoor field trials of transgenic trees in 16 countries, with 150 in the United States.
+The remainder are mostly in Europe: France, Germany, Britain, Spain, Portugal, Finland and Sweden, as well as in Canada and Australia.
 Field tests in the developing world are listed in India, South Africa, Indonesia, Chile and Brazil.
 China is the only country known to have developed commercial plantations of transgenic trees, with well over one million trees planted across ten provinces.